szczypiorofix/chieveos/README.md

 Just a simple bootloader, made with NASM

 ## Usage

+- download NASM ver.
+2.12 and add/edit your PATH environmental variable with path where you have your NASM installed
+- run make.bat
-Use boot.img file with any VM.
-I use VMWare Workstation 15 Player.
+- use boot.img file with any VM (I use VMWare Workstation 15 Player).